mibal-ua/cyrillic-file-renamer/Readme.md

 ## Arguments manual

-For using custom args in terminal, use following info:
+For using custom args in Terminal, use following info:

 1. Args are divided into 2 types:
     - Path: `/Users/admin/path/to/dir` or `this`;